 Unfortunately, determining the exact size generator to buy is not the easiest thing since a lot of factors and considerations are involved.
 The following is an in-depth look at what you need to consider when buying a generator to ensure that you get the right size of generator for your home or outdoor requirements.

-What Will You Be Using the Generator For?
+What Will You Be Using the Generator For: Power Sensitive Electronics or Critical Household Equipment?

 Other generator traits to keep in mind are starting or surge wattage and running wattage.